arcus-azure/arcus-service-to-service-communication/README.md

 - [ ] Support operation (parent) IDs with `:`
 - [ ] Provide a convenient way to do this automatically when using `HttpClient`
+- [ ] Provide support for upstream operation IDs with Arcus Messaging

 _Some of the action items can be easily found by searching for `TODO: Contribute Upstream` or using the Task List._